What is a stray cat?

 If you are unable to locate the owner of a stray cat, you need to decide what to do.
 Are you able to keep the cat?
 If you can’t, ask your veterinary practice if they know of anybody looking to adopt a cat or if they can help you find a home.
 If they can’t, then your next option is to either list the cat in classified ads or online, or take it to the shelter.
 It is always a good idea to ask for a fee if you are looking to rehome a cat.
 This is more likely to discourage the wrong type of person adopting the cat for less than honourable reasons.

-If you have a cat you can no longer keep then please do the right thing and either make attempts to find it a new home or surrender it to the shelter.
+If you have a cat you can no longer keep then please find it a new home or surrender it to the shelter.
 It is not fair on the cat or the wildlife to abandon him on the street.